Susseratal/database/README.md

         - [x] Added ability to break out of main loop to go back to database selection

+        - [x] Can now delete entire databases from within program

 To Do:

+        - [ ] Fix "no databases" bug

         - [ ] Need to be able to add rows of data without crash (conn is not defined)